wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 - `payload` ++"byte[]"++ - the content of the emitted message is an arbitrary byte array.
 Due to the constraints of individual blockchains, it may be capped to a certain maximum length

-- **consistencyLevel** - a numeric enum data type where the value is treated differently for different chains

-Some advanced integrators may want to get messages before finality.
-The `consistency_level` field offers chain-specific flexibility.
-It describes the required level of finality that must be reached before the Guardians will observe and attest to the emitted event.
-This is a defense against reorgs and rollbacks since a transaction, once considered `final,` is guaranteed not to have the state changes it caused be rolled back.

-Different chains use different consensus mechanisms, so each one has different finality assumptions.
-See the options for finality in the [Environments](#){target=\_blank} pages <!-- link to blockchain platforms -->
+- `consistencyLevel` ++"int"++ - a numeric value that defines the required level of finality that must be reached before the Guardians will observe and attest to emitted events.
+This is a defense against reorgs and rollbacks since a transaction, once considered "final,"  is guaranteed not to have the state changes it caused rolled back.
+Since different chains use different consensus mechanisms, each one has different finality assumptions, so this value is treated differently on a chain-by-chain basis.
+See the options for finality for each chain in the [Environments](#){target=\_blank} pages <!-- link to blockchain platforms -->

 - **nonce** - A free integer field that can be used however you like.
 Note that changing the `nonce` will result in a different digest